HIT AND RUN

 In some DUI hit-and-run cases, clients have not felt safe staying at the scene of an accident.
 The other driver acts aggressively.
 Or in some cases, after the accident happens, angry bystanders threaten you, which causes you to leave for your personal safety.
 You must still notify the police as soon as possible to report the accident.

 Did You Know About the Accident

 In some cases, clients have not been aware they were in an accident or had no reason to believe that it caused injuries.
 For example, you may have accidentally cut off another driver who was in your blind spot.
 The other driver may have swerved.
 You may never have seen this happen or have reason to believe you were involved.

-Contact The Law Office of Richard Wagner for a free, no cost consultation.
-A top-notch DUI defense attorney gives you the best chance of avoiding the harsh consequences and penalties that come with DUI and hit and run charges.
+Call Attorney Richard Wagner at (714) 721-4423 for a free, no-cost consultation.
+A top-notch DUI defense attorney gives you the best chance of avoiding the harsh consequences and penalties that come with DUI and hit & run charges.